-These crispy grilled potatoes and are tossed in the best potato seasoning and cooked in foil.
+These crispy grilled potatoes are tossed in the best potato seasoning and cooked in foil.
 Enjoy perfectly crisp potatoes without heating up your kitchen!

 There are few things better than extra crispy potatoes, hot off the grill.
 (I personally love to dip mine in ketchup, you?!)